migramirez2/Harmony-ONE/docs/copy-trade-wallets.md

 ### Profit Calculation

 - By utilizing a tax calculator, it's possible to calculate total profits for specific wallets, excluding any Centralized Exchange (CEX) activity.

+## Arbitrum GMX - Transaction Analysis of the Past 100 Days

+## Arbitrum Vertex - Transaction Analysis of the Past 100 Days